nicklepickle/fe-compare/README.md

-# Front End Javascipt Library Comparison
+# Front-End Javascipt Library Comparison

 ## About
 This project is a comparison of front end javascript libraries.
 Libraries will be compared using a